 We comply with these limits in our use of your health information.

-We will not allow other sharing or uses of your health information without your written consent.
+We will not allow the sale of PHI or other sharing or uses of your health information without your written consent.

 What rights do I have as a Kern Family Health Care member?

 As a KFHC member you have the following rights: